 We should pray each day that we might stand firm with Athanasius against anything that violates the full truth of Christ, and, hence, the truth of Man.
 One of Pope Saint John Paul’s favorite quotations is that “Only in the mystery of Christ does the mystery of man make sense‘.

-We are just completing our academic year in our own strange circumstances here at Our Lady Seat of Wisdom College, and each year the sight of our fresh-faced graduands, soon-to-be alumni, completing their course of studies, I become more convinced of the need for a solid Athanasius-esque intellectual formation, both in reason and in faith, especially for the youth.
+We just completed our academic year in our own strange circumstances here at Our Lady Seat of Wisdom College, and each year the sight of our fresh-faced graduands, soon-to-be alumni, completing their course of studies, I become more convinced of the need for a solid Athanasius-esque intellectual formation, both in reason and in faith, especially for the youth.
 For only such a foundation can keep them going in what look to be ever-more confusing difficult and tumultuous years ahead.
 But they need not be, if we keep our eyes fixed on Christ and the truth He offers.

-Yet even beyond youth, I think we need a lot more orthodoxy in our Catholic community, and by that I mean a full immersion in the truths of our religion, making them ‘our own’.
+Yet even beyond youth, we need a lot more orthodoxy in our Catholic community, and by that I mean a full immersion in the truths of our religion, making them ‘our own’.
 This would go a long way to more vibrant and solid faith which could, and would, convert the world, as the Church is called to do.
 To modify a saying of Saint Catherine of Siena, if the Church were what she is meant to be, the entire world would be converted tomorrow.
 The heart, indeed everything else, follows the mind, and it is only the truth that will truly set us free.

 Saint Athanasius, ora pro nobis!